haskell/play-haskell/play-haskell-server/README.md

 There's lots still to do, see [TODO.txt](https://github.com/tomsmeding/pastebin-haskell/blob/play/TODO.txt).
-Currently I'm working on a horizontally scalable backend on the `scalable-play` branch, so for backend PRs, perhaps connect with me (either via an issue or on [IRC](https://wiki.haskell.org/IRC_channel)) before writing lots of code.
+If you want to contribute, perhaps connect with me (either via an issue or on [IRC](https://wiki.haskell.org/IRC_channel)) before writing lots of code.

 ## GHCup target platform